Ibrahimovic not offered new contract by Manchester United - Nigeria Today

 Ibrahimovic not offered new contract by Manchester United

-Ibrahimovic made 46 appearances in all competitions this season for Manchester United, scoring 28 goals.

-He helped Jose Mourinho’s team lift the Community Shield, the League Cup and the Europa League trophy.

-The post Ibrahimovic not offered new contract by Manchester United appeared first on Vanguard News.
+The post Ibrahimovic not offered new contract by Manchester United appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share